PdxCodeGuild/Full-Stack-Day-Class/notes/django-posting.md

 1. Display a form.
 1. Display an acknowledgement of success or error.

-Only use POST if the data change is persistent!
+Use POST if the data change is persistent!

 **Form submission** uses the default behavior of HTML forms.
 If you specify the `action` attribute and give it a path, when the submit event happens, the browser will create a HTTP POST request with all of the data in the form.